8e7an/dotvim/NOTES.md

 `<ctrl-i>` Move cursor to next place.

-`gi` Go to the last insertion location.

-`gv` Reselect previous visual selection.

-`gf` Open file path under cursor into a new buffer.

-`g_` Go to the last non-white-space character on the current line.

-`gg=G` To auto-indent entire document.

-`guw` Make the word after the cursor all uppercase.

-`gUw` Make the word after the cursor all lowercase.

-`g_` Move the cursor to the last non-blank character in the line.

-`{number}guw` Make {number} of words all uppercase.

-`{number}gUw` Make {number} of words all lowercase.

-`gJ` Join following line without a space (continuous join).

-`gx` Open file/url under cursor - urls should open in the browser but, due to a bug in Vim 8.2 (which I have) it attempts to download the HTML as a file instead (which is not what I want.

 `cgn` Cut (go into insert mode), from visual mode, the next matched search term.

 `cgN` Cut (go into insert mode), from visual mode, the last matched search term.